 To give credit to Google, it already boasts apps like YouTube VR (with Google Assistant voice search), Jaunt, Within, NextVR, Google Photos and Street View, Netflix VR (2D screen in 3D room still) all of which include loads of videos or places to explore.
 Because it has well, Google apps, it's particularly strong on video, virtual tourism and non-game apps.

-Gear VR vs Daydream View: Price and compatibility
+Gear VR vs Daydream View: Price